web-illinois/toolkit/src/il-carousel/il-carousel.spec.md

 The basic controls consist of:

-* Two arrows to the left and right of the current slide which rewind or advance the carousel, respectively
+* <mark id="arrow-controls">Two arrows to the left and right of the current slide which rewind or advance the carousel, respectively</mark>
 * A series of buttons, one for each slide in the carousel, which indicate the current slide and advance the carousel directly to their respective slides

 ## Autoplay